-Course books and reading packets are distributed on the days of course registration, according to the course list of a particular student.
+Course books and reading packets are distributed according to the course list of a particular student.
 Packets of photocopied texts are paid with non-refundable payment of $\[\in \]$ 50 (for an academic year), which is added to the registration fee every year.
 During the semester, professors might put photocopied readings in the entrance hall next to the Secretariat.